jon-heard/obsidian-inline-scripts-library/README.md

 A decent Lorum Ipsum generator.

 - __lipsum {paragraph count: optional (1), >0}__ - Generates a lorem ipsum text with {paragraph count} paragraphs.
 If {paragraph count} is omitted, it defaults to 1.

 ***

-### support.sfile
-Various helper shortcuts of minimal category.

-- __rngseed {seed: optional, >0}__ - Sets Math.random to a custom random number generator with a seed of {seed}.
-Useful for testing.
-If {seed} is omitted, the random number generator is returned to javascript default.

-***